Chaos Calls 02: First Rescue

 When Frank walks around to get behind the wheel I open the back door for Lia to get in while Brian walks around to get in behind the driver.
 I smile when Pick Up moves from the front seat to the back when I close the door behind Lia.
 He sits between the two in the back while watching us all.
 I get in the front passenger seat and belt up, so do Lia and Brian.
 Frank has a cheeky grin when he starts the engine.
 No sooner does the engine start than Pick Up barks, sits up, and places a paw on Frank’s shoulder.
 He turns, and smiles at the dog, “OK, Pick Up, I’ll put my belt on.”
 When he does the dog settles back down on the seat.
 “Miss, there’s a couple of straps back there, will you please clip them to Pick Up’s harness?”
 Lia does, and the dog rests his head on her thigh.
 It appears he’s happy to relax with everyone now belted up properly.

-Putting the truck into gear Frank heads out, followed by one of the cars, the bus, and the other car, with a safe travel distance between the vehicles.
+After putting the truck into gear Frank heads out, followed by one of the cars, the bus, and the other car, with a safe travel distance between the vehicles.
 Frank watches the mirror while they fall in line, and smiles.

 I grin at him, “I tried to get away by myself, but too many people found out why I was coming down here.
 So I had no choice.
 My six adopted daughters and three girlfriends just had to come to see the puppies, and that meant suitable security staff.”
 He glances at me.
 “Hey, I had to fight like hell to keep the numbers this low.
 Look to your right.”
 He does, and I can tell when he sees Ryū, because his head jerks back around to look at me.
 I nod, “Yes, that big blue plane is my private jet we flew down in.”

 I let him stew on that for a moment.
-I half turn in the seat to look at the dog on the back seat, saying, “That was a nice demonstration of the dog’s intelligence.”
+I half turn in the seat to look at the dog on the back seat while saying, “That was a nice demonstration of the dog’s intelligence.”
 Frank gives me a quick glance while Pick Up looks up at me with a smile.
 “I saw you grin when you started the car without putting a belt on.
 Also, since you knew Pick Up had to be belted up, and hadn’t said anything, it was very obvious.”
-Frank nods, and Pick Up nods as well.
+Frank nods yes, and Pick Up nods as well.
 Lia reaches down to scratch him behind the ears.
 This causes him to lean sideways to lie more on her leg.
 He seems happy with the situation.

 Following that comment Frank starts to talk about the dogs, how intelligent they are, and how useful they are in many tasks after they’re trained for the task.
 We chat about the dogs for quite a while, as we drive south.